 - 75% of users take action after being inspired by a post.

 Add the fact that Instagram has the same targeting tools of other social platforms to its ability to better engage consumers, and it’s obvious why Instagram should be a consideration as a part of your social media marketing strategy.
+Keep exploring for more interesting Instagram stats.

 You can find plenty of Instagram marketing tips online, but without the right goals, those tips likely won’t do you much good.
 Whether you want improved brand awareness or more clicks to your website, always remember the acronym SMART – Specific, Measurable, Action-oriented, Reasonable, and Time-bound.